ThatCoolCoder/spall/README.md

 The `spallcomp/runtime/` dir of the repo contains the stuff that runs in the browser.
 It contains multiple files which are bundled into the Rust executable and built using a custom import system.
 See inside one of the files to see how to import other files. `build.rs` makes the project rebuild if these are changed.

-The project for the compiler is located in `spallcomp/` and preparations are underway to create a project for a server.
-Currently the projects are separate binaries, in future I am to convert them into libraries and create a single binary with several subcommands (although this would require an argument parser supporting subcommands);
+The project for the compiler is located in `spallcomp/` and the project for the server of build apps is `spallserve` Currently the projects are separate binaries, in future I am to convert them into libraries and create a single binary with several subcommands (although this would require an argument parser supporting subcommands).

 #### .spall markup format